 -Originals, not photocopies

--Shown in U.S. dollars: must reflect Minimum Expenses for 12 Months (please add 5% to allow for increase in May).
+-Shown in U.S. dollars: must reflect Minimum Expenses for 12 Months (please add 5% increase for each fall semester).

 -No more than one year old